The Integral Domain Hierarchy, Part 1

 Proof: By definition.

-1. Every sequence $I_1\subset I_2\subset \cdots \subset \cdots$ of principal ideals is stationary (i.e. there is an integer $n_0\geq 1$ such that $I_n=I_{n_0}$ for all $n\geq n_0$).
+1. Every sequence I1I2I1I2 of principal ideals is stationary (i.e. there is an integer n01n01 such that In=In0In=In0 for all nn0nn0).

-2. For every nonempty subset $X\subset R$, there is an element $m\in X$ such that whenever $a\in X$ and $(m)\subset (a)$, then $(m)=(a)$.
+2. For every nonempty subset XRXR, there is an element mXmX such that whenever aXaX and (m)(a)(m)(a), then (m)=(a)(m)=(a).

 **To see this, use part 1 of the definition above.
-If $I_1\subset I_2\subset \cdots $ is an acsending chain, consider their union $I=\bigcup_{n=1}^{\infty}I_n$.
-That guy must be a principal ideal (check!), say $I=(m)$.
-This implies that $m$ must live in some $I_{n_0}$ for some $n_0\geq 1$ and so $I=(m)\subset I_{n_0}$.
-But since $I$ is the union, we have for all $n\geq n_0$ $$(m)=I\supset I_n\supset I_{n_0}=(m).$$ Voila!
+If I1I2I1I2 is an acsending chain, consider their union I=n=1InI=n=1In.
+That guy must be a principal ideal (check!), say I=(m)I=(m).
+This implies that mm must live in some In0In0 for some n01n01 and so I=(m)In0I=(m)In0.
+But since II is the union, we have for all nn0nn0 (m)=IInIn0=(m).(m)=IInIn0=(m).
+Voila!

 Miscellany

-Every field $F$ is a PID
+Every field FF is a PID

 In an integral domain, every maximal ideal is also a prime ideal.

-(Proof: Let $R$ be an integral domain and $M\triangleleft R$ a maximal ideal.
-Then $R/M$ is a field and hence an integral domain, which implies $M\triangleleft R$ is a prime ideal.)
+(Proof: Let RR be an integral domain and MRMR a maximal ideal.
+Then R/MR/M is a field and hence an integral domain, which implies MRMR is a prime ideal.)

 Butut the converse is not true (see counterexample below).
 However, the converse is true in a PID because of the added structure!

-(Proof: Let $R$ be a PID and $(p)\triangleleft R$ a prime ideal for some $p\in R$.
-Then $p$ is a prime - and hence an irreducible - element (prime $\Leftrightarrow$ irreducible in PIDs).
-Since in an integral domain a principal ideal is maximal whenever it is generated by an irreducible element, we conclude $(p)$ is maximal.)
+(Proof: Let RR be a PID and (p)R(p)R a prime ideal for some pRpR.
+Then pp is a prime - and hence an irreducible - element (prime irreducible in PIDs).
+Since in an integral domain a principal ideal is maximal whenever it is generated by an irreducible element, we conclude (p)(p) is maximal.)

-If $F$ is a field, then $F[x]$ - the ring of polynomials in $x$ with coefficients in $F$ - is a Euclidean domain with the norm $N(p(x)) = \deg p(x)$ where $p(x)\in F[x]$.
+If F is a field, then F[x] - the ring of polynomials in x with coefficients in F - is a Euclidean domain with the norm N(p(x))=degp(x) where p(x)F[x]

-By the integral domain hierarchy above, this implies every ideal in $F[x]$ is of the form $(p(x))$ (i.e. $F[x]$ is a PID) and every polynomial can be factored uniquely into a product of prime polynomials (just like the integers)!
+By the integral domain hierarchy above, this implies every ideal in F[x] is of the form (p(x)) (i.e. F[x] is a PID) and every polynomial can be factored uniquely into a product of prime polynomials (just like the integers)!
 The next bullet gives an "almost converse" statement.

-If $R[x]$ is a PID, the $R$ must be a field.
+If R[x] is a PID, the R must be a field.

 Reference: D. Dummit and R. Foote, Abstract Algebra, 3rd ed., Wiley, 2004. (ch.
 8-9)